Ramzan Sugar Mills case: Court refuses extension in Hamza physical remand

 The court, after hearing arguments from both sides, sent Hamza on judicial remand for 14 days.

+Hamza, while speaking to the media in the court, said it was the seasons of arrests and court appearances.
+He said he prayed for the country as it was getting into difficult situation by each passing day.
+Tsunami of inflation was hitting the nation.

+Commenting on Rana Sana’s arrest, he said it was a joke.
+The nation was laughing at it.
+He also added that the opposition was standing with the public as their life had been made a hell.
+Prime Minister Imran Khan had been afflicted with jealousy and fear, Hamza added.
+As per Ramzan Sugar Mills reference, NAB blamed Hamza Shahbaz for getting constructed a drain, facilitating his mill, out of the public money in Chiniot.
+The then chief minister, Shahbaz Sharif, allegedly approved Rs210 million for the construction of the drain.

 News desk adds: Hamza Shahbaz, while talking to the media, warned Prime Minister Imran Khan, saying that he should worry about himself and the government should not dish out what it could not take.
-He said, “What happened with Rana Sanaullah was not an arrest but a joke with the public.
-The entire nation is laughing at this,” Hamza added.
+He said, "What happened with Rana Sanaullah was not an arrest but a joke with the public.
+The entire nation is laughing at this.
+This show will not go on for long.
+The entire nation knows how this case was made against Rana Sanaullah," Hamza added.
+He said, "Even after 72 years, cases of cow stealing and drugs could not be closed.
+The government should stop with the political revenge and move forward."

 LAHORE: An accountability court on Friday refused to grant further physical remand of opposition leader in the Punjab Assembly, Hamza Shahbaz, to National Accountability Bureau (NAB) and sent him to jail for 14 days in Ramzan Sugar Mills case.